Leg 8 from Itajai to Newport

 And even when the leaders were just 500 metres from the finish line, MAPFRE was still trailing Team Brunel as the pair emerged from the fog within sight of the spectators at the Fort Adams Race Village.

 But on approach to the final turning mark, MAPFRE picked up a zephyr of wind to sneak past Brunel and claim what just moments earlier would have been seen as a very improbable leg win.
+The margin after nearly 16 days of racing was just 1-minute and 1-second.

 “This is unbelievable,” skipper Xabi Fernández admitted moments after crossing the finish line.
 “I can’t be happier.
 We were always hoping to come back a little bit but to be honest we were not expecting to win this leg, so we’re super happy.